jumzzz/rust-action/10_process_threads_containers/shared_variables/README.md

 ## Answer

-We observed that `pause` are supposedly moved on two threads
+At a glance, `pause` ownership looks like it was being moved to separate threads
 ```rust
 let pause = time::Duration::from_millis(20);